karoteeni110/ds-employment-landscape/demo/pages/2-blog.md

 ## Data Collection

-Candidates:
-- Kaggle

-Not used because of lack of Europe data

-- Web scrapings
+Sources of Data:

+Kaggle: Initially considered, but excluded due to the lack of European job data.

+Web Scraping: Used as the primary data source.

 ### Stage #1: Manual Web Scraping

-Linkedin_scraper
+Employed the Linkedin_scraper tool.

-keyword: data.
-Try to be general for high recall; Filter non data related job later.
+Used the keyword "data" to cast a wide net for job listings, ensuring high recall.

+Later filtered non-data-related job postings during data cleaning.

 ### Stage #2: Data Engineering and Automation

-#### Automating Web Scraping with Amazon EC2 VPC

-#### Data Management: From CSVs to SQLite

-## EDA
+Automated the web scraping process using Amazon EC2 VPC for efficiency and scalability.

+Managed data by converting it from CSV format to SQLite for analysis.

+## Exploratory Data Analysis (EDA)

-### Question 1: Describing the market: How many data jobs are there?
-How volatile the job market is?
+### Question 1: Describing the market

+- Investigated the number of data-related job postings in Helsinki.

+- Examined the volatility of the job market to understand its dynamics.

 ### Question 2: Real data science jobs VS. Irrelevant results

+Explored the distinction between authentic data science job postings and unrelated or misleading listings.

-### Question 3: What languages are used in the job postings?
+### Question 3: Language Usage in Job Postings

+Analyzed the languages used in job descriptions to identify trends and preferences.

 ## Data Cleaning

 ### Remove irrelevant jobs

+Filtered out irrelevant job postings to ensure data accuracy.

 ### Translate Non-English Job Postings

+Addressed language diversity by translating non-English job postings for a comprehensive analysis.

-## Data Modelling
+## Data Modeling

+Identifying Required Skills for Data Roles

-What skills do data scientist, engineer, and analyst jobs require?
+To understand the skills required for data scientist, data engineer, and data analyst positions:

-To know that, we need to:

-1. Classify the job postings into data scientist-, engineer-, and analyst- groups;
+- Classified job postings into these specific categories.

-2. Extract the skill keywords from the job postings;
+- Extracted relevant skill keywords from job descriptions.

-3. Show the distribution of each skills across the kinds of jobs.
+- Visualized the distribution of skills across different job types.

 ### Modelling #1: Job Posting Classification

-Embedding + Unsupervised clustering.
+Utilized embedding and unsupervised clustering techniques to categorize job postings into data scientist, data engineer, and data analyst groups.

 ### Modelling #2: Skills Extraction

-Question answering model
+Employed a question-answering model to extract key skill information from job descriptions, providing a deeper understanding of the skill requirements for each role.